webclinic017/stocklearner/README.md

 User machine learning to perdict stock price

 Requirements:

+Supervised learning:
-tensorflow >= 1.8.0
+- tensorflow >= 1.8.0
-pandas >= 0.23.2
+- pandas >= 0.23.2
-numpy >= 0.23.2
+- numpy >= 0.23.2

+Reinforcement learning:
+- all in supervised learning
+- backtrader >= 1.9.59.122

 Usage:
 1. Modify app.config to set the training data path, eval data path and model config path
 2. Create or modify your own model config ini file and put it into the model config path
-3. Run main.py
+3. Run train_ops.py for supervised learning and run rl_ops for reinforcement learning

 Models:
-We currently support MLP and LSTM only
+So far MLP and RNN(LSTM) only

 Data:
 Please use CSV file with columns as below: